Lords Chimney: Your Solution to Chimney Leaks & More in Kingwood, TX

 Yes!
 In fact, chimney leak repair is just one of the many services that we provide to homeowners in Harris County.
 Here are some of the other things you may need to contact Lords Chimney for:

 - Chimney Inspections: Regular chimney inspections help identify potential issues before they become a major problem.
 If you’re just looking to check off the annual inspection, a level 1 will provide a comprehensive overview of your chimney’s condition.
-Level 2 and 3 chimney inspections are only recommended in the event of chimney damage or when more detailed assessments are needed.
-With our special cameras that provide a 360 degree view of your entire chimney.
+Level 2 and 3 chimney inspections are only recommended in the event of chimney damage or when more detailed assessments are needed using our special cameras that provide a 360 degree view of your entire chimney.

 - Chimney Sweeps: Another service that the Chimney Safety Institute of America (CSIA) recommends, a chimney sweep is performed using special rotating brushes and high-powered vacuums to clean every component of the chimney.
 These tools allow us to rid the chimney of all creosote buildup, ash, and debris, leaving you with a clean and ready-for-use fireplace, clear of all fire hazards.